-Most people who have entertained ultimate questions seriously abut whether God exists are familiar with the “God of the Gaps argument” that is made against the existence of God.
-It goes something like this: In the past, people couldn’t explain the rain, so they concluded that God must be crying.
-People couldn’t explain an earthquake, so they thought God must be mad at something they did.
-People invoked a divine perspective to fill gaps in our knowledge and understanding of how the world works.
+Most people who have entertained the question, whether God exists, are familiar with the “God of the Gaps argument” that is made against the existence of God.
+It goes something like this: In the past, people couldn’t explain natural phenomenon, like rain, thunder, earthquakes, etc. so they attributed those things to the activities of the gods.
+People use the gods (or God) to fill gaps in their knowledge and understanding of how the world works out of ignorance.

-From that observation (which is factually true as a simplistic statement), they add in the equally true observation that the progression of science over the centuries has been filling in the gaps and providing knowledge and understanding of natural processes that explain the things we didn’t know without having to resort to the conclusion that “God does it”.
-Thus, the argument goes, we should stop invoking divine explanations… and stop believing in God.
+From that observation (which is factually true as a simplistic statement), they add in the equally true observation that the progression of science over the centuries has been filling in the gaps in human knowledge and understanding of the natural world.
+We have found natural explanations for most phenomenon without having to resort to the conclusion that “God did it”.
+Thus, the argument goes, we should stop invoking divine explanations.

 If we resign ourselves to nothing but the study of the natural world, how do we expect to know anything about the possibility of reality beyond it?
-If we limit ourselves to naturalistic explanations, we have foreclosed any other possibility.
+If we limit ourselves to naturalistic explanations, we foreclose any other possibility.

 We continue to have gaps in our cumulative human knowledge, and we likely always will.
 As we continue to study and learn about the natural world (and other things), the question we should be asking is whether those gaps are growing larger and more problematic?
 Or are they shrinking and becoming less problematic?
 And, what model of reality makes best sense of those gaps?